Steven Spielberg

-Early life and background
+Early life and education

-Spielberg was born on December 18, 1946, in Cincinnati, Ohio.
-His mother, Leah Adler (née Posner), was a concert pianist and ran a kosher dairy restaurant, and his father, Arnold, was an electrical engineer involved in the development of computers.
+Steven Allan Spielberg was born on December 18, 1946, in Cincinnati, Ohio, the eldest child and only son of four children.
+His mother, Leah Adler, was a concert pianist who ran a kosher dairy restaurant, and his father, Arnold, was an electrical engineer involved in the development of computers.
 His immediate family were Reform Jewish/Orthodox Jewish.
-Spielberg's paternal grandparents were Jews from Ukraine; his grandmother Rebecca, was from Sudylkiv, and his grandfather Shmuel Spielberg was from Kamianets-Podilskyi.
+Spielberg's paternal grandparents were Ukrainian Jews; his grandmother Rebecca (née Chechi), was from Sudylkiv, and his grandfather Shmuel Spielberg was from Kamianets-Podilskyi.
 Spielberg has three younger sisters: Anne, Sue, and Nancy.
 At their home in Cincinnati, his grandmother taught English to Holocaust survivors.
-They, in turn, taught him numbers: One man in particular, I kept looking at his numbers–his number tattooed on his forearm ... he started – you know, when–during the dinner break, when everybody was eating and not learning, he would point to the numbers.
+They, in turn, taught him numbers: One man in particular, I kept looking at his numbers – his number tattooed on his forearm ... he started – you know, when – during the dinner break, when everybody was eating and not learning, he would point to the numbers.
 And he would say, that is a two, and that is a four.
 And then he'd say, and this is a eight, and that's a one.
 And I'll never forget this.
 And he said, and that's a nine.
 And then he crooked his arm and inverted his arm and said, and see, it becomes a six.
 It's magic.
 And now it's a nine, and now it's a six, and now it's a nine and now it's a six.
 And that's really how I learned my numbers for the first time ... the irony of all that, and the gift of that lesson, never really dawned on me until I was much older.

 In 1952, his family moved to Haddon Township, New Jersey, after his father was hired by RCA.
 Spielberg attended Hebrew school from 1953 to 1957, in classes taught by Rabbi Albert L. Lewis.
 In early 1957, the family moved to Phoenix, Arizona.
 Spielberg had a bar mitzvah ceremony when he was thirteen.
 His family was involved in the synagogue and had many Jewish friends.
 Of the Holocaust, he said that his parents "talked about it all the time, and so it was always on my mind".
 His father had lost between sixteen and twenty relatives in the Holocaust.
 Spielberg found it difficult accepting his heritage; he said: "It isn't something I enjoy admitting ... but when I was seven, eight, nine years old, God forgive me, I was embarrassed because we were Orthodox Jews.
 I was embarrassed by the outward perception of my parents' Jewish practices.
 I was never really ashamed to be Jewish, but I was uneasy at times."
 Spielberg was the target of antisemitism: "In high school, I got smacked and kicked around.
 Two bloody noses.
 It was horrible."
 He gradually followed Judaism less during adolescence, after his family had moved to various neighborhoods and found themselves to be the only Jews.